mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/16-web-analytics.markdown

 * This post provides context for determining if a given metric is ["vanity" or actionable](http://fizzle.co/sparkline/vanity-vs-actionable-metrics).

-* Read this post on [how your analytics software actually works](http://www.bayesianwitch.com/blog/2013/howyouranalyticswork.html) to get a better understanding of what's going on behind the scenes from a technical perspective.

 * [Heap vs MixPanel](http://substantial.com/blog/2014/04/03/heap-analytics-vs-mixpanel/)
   compares the two analytics services.